 Figures 8.1 and 8.2 depict the regular employment and earnings outcomes for mothers in Minijobs versus regular employment by pre-birth earnings tercile.
 Figure 8.1 indeed shows that those with previously higher earnings are most likely to return to regular employment.
-At the same time Figure 8.2 shows that the relative motherhood earnings penalty when regularly employed is highest for those with the highest pre-birth earnings which confirms findings for the United States (England et al. 2016).19 While the magnitude of the motherhood penalties differs across the pre-birth earnings distribution, there are no clear patterns with respect to the difference between Minijob and regular employments.
+At the same time, Figure 8.2 shows that the relative motherhood earnings penalty when regularly employed is highest for those with the highest pre-birth earnings which confirms findings for the United States (England et al. 2016).
+Thus, the magnitude of the motherhood penalties differs across the pre-birth earnings distribution.
+However, there are no clear patterns with respect to the long-run impact of Minijobs.